 GPS stands for Global Positioning System.
 It is a highly accurate navigation system using signals from satellites to determine a location on the Earth’s surface, irrespective of weather conditions.

 It is dependent on satellites high above the Earth which transmit signals containing the time and location of the satellite.
 Any ground-based receiver which receives signals from four or more GPS satellites can use navigation equations to calculate its location on the Earth’s surface.
 Constant signaling can then update speed and direction information for moving receivers.

 GPS was originally developed for military use but since the 1990s has been open for civilian use and is now used in such common applications as mobile phones, car navigation systems, and of course surveying and mapping.

 Surveying and mapping was one of the first commercial adaptations of GPS, as it provides a latitude and longitude position directly without the need to measure angles and distances between points.

 However, it hasn’t entirely replaced surveying field instruments such as the theodolite, Electronic Distance Meter, or the more modern Total Station, due to the cost of the technology and the need for GPS to be able to ‘see’ the satellites therefore restricting its use near trees and tall buildings.

 In practice, GPS technology is often incorporated into a Total Station to produce complete survey data.
-GPS receivers used for base line measurements are generally more complex and expensive than those in common use, requiring a high quality antenna.
+Receivers used for base line measurements are generally more complex and expensive than those in common use, requiring a high quality antenna.

-There are three methods of GPS measurement that are utilised by surveyors.
+There are three methods of GPS measurement utilised by surveyors.

 We trust that this information is useful for you.Back to FAQBack to FAQ